 The Best HDD for Gaming in 2022

 Games aren’t getting smaller any time soon.
 Mammoths like Call of Duty: Modern Warfare can easily eat up more than 200GB of precious hard drive space, especially when Warzone is installed.
-SSDs might be getting more affordable, but they’re still a lot more expensive than good old HDDs.
+SSDs might be getting more affordable, but they’re still a lot more expensive than HDDs that offer the same storage capacity.

 - Great value for money

 - 1TB version is limited

 Seagate is a household name when it comes to PC gaming and all-purpose desktop computing.
 Four decades of experience in manufacturing computer parts and specializing in storage solutions make Seagate one of the most trusted names in the world of data storage.

 This Fremont-based company also works closely with Microsoft on making official drives for Xbox gaming consoles.
 The company knows gaming.
 As such, gamers trust Seagate drives with their data.